-Topics such as organizational skills, time management, self-advocacy and independence, peer pressure, bullying, self-concept, relationships, multiculturalism, and community service are explored and put into practice within the advisory sessions.
+Advisory plays an important role in helping students actively contribute to and engage with the ASP community.
+The program offers students key support, allowing them to flourish socially, culturally, and linguistically.
+Critical topics such as organizational skills, time management, self-advocacy and independence, peer pressure, bullying, self-concept, relationships, multiculturalism, and community service, are explored and practiced within the Advisory sessions.

 As developing adolescents mature, they are learning new and increasingly complex social roles.
 While this can lead to a growing richness in one’s life, there are also obstacles along the way.
 Advisory aims to assist students in taking on these new roles in a secure and healthy way.
 It can provide a social support group in which the student can stretch, explore, and take risks.
 It is a forum for discussing matters such as friendship, becoming aware of stereotypes we may hold about others, and one’s changing relationship with parents.

-One approach to improving this understanding is by discussing and marking certain holidays (sometimes by sharing special foods) during the year: Thanksgiving, Ramadan, the French feast of the three kings, the Scandinavian feast of Santa Lucia, etc...
+One approach to improving this understanding is by discussing and marking certain holidays (sometimes by sharing special foods) during the year: Thanksgiving, Ramadan, the French feast of the Three Kings, the Scandinavian feast of Santa Lucia, etc.

 In addition, there is a specific focus on helping students adjust to French culture.
 This is particularly important for new students at the beginning of the year.

 Each Advisory also elects one member to sit on the Middle School Student Council and the Advisory group gets regular reports of the Council’s discussions and plans.
 The Council coordinates the student-led activities throughout the year that serve both the school community as well as international charitable causes.

 What does it take to be a successful student at ASP?
 This is a key concern for every student, particularly if one is new to the school.
 Advisory aims to provide the guidance students need in order to succeed.

-Success also involves knowing your strengths and weaknesses as a learner, your own learning style and ‘what works for you’.
+Success also involves knowing your strengths and weaknesses as a learner, your own learning style and ‘what works for you.’

 Advisory also involves conferencing with each student to discuss teacher evaluations such as Progress Reports and Report Cards.
 In addition, it is a place where students engage in reflection and self-evaluation, along with setting goals for the next term.

 An important part of this is learning to make the right choices in problematic situations they may now be facing, such as confronting moral dilemmas, facing peer pressure, being encouraged to smoke or drink, etc. Students are thus given a chance to anticipate their options, role-play how they might handle these situations, and weigh the consequences of different possible responses.